Spookley the Square Pumpkin

-Spookley the Square Pumpkin is a 2004 Canadian computer-animated film about a geometric Canadian pumpkin based on the book The Legend of Spookley the Square Pumpkin by Joe Troiano.
+Spookley the Square Pumpkin is a 2004 Canadian direct-to-video animated musical fantasy film about a geometric pumpkin based on the book The Legend of Spookley the Square Pumpkin by Joe Troiano.
 It was made by Holiday Hill Farm and released by Kidtoon Films and Lionsgate.
 The Honeydoos, three singing honeydews who sing in the style of The Pointer Sisters, are also featured.
 Bobby Pickett makes a brief cameo near the end of the film; his hit song "Monster Mash" is mentioned in one of the musical numbers "Transylvania Twist".
 Troiano and Zahn had previously written new music for Pickett's 1995 film adaptation of Monster Mash.

 Spookley's Favorite Halloween Songs was released in 2012.
 Several Spookley the Square Pumpkin activity books were also released.
-A sequel, Spookley and the Christmas Kittens, was released in December 6, 2019, on Disney Junior.
+A sequel, Spookley and the Christmas Kittens, was released on December 6, 2019, on Disney Junior.
 A 12-minute short The Spookley Easter Show released on Disney Junior on April 8, 2022.